advantages/Falcon-7B-instruct-ITU/README.md

 Question in json format: {{ Question }}
 ```

-Finally, the submitted file is saved as "answer.csv".
+Finally, the submitted file is saved as "answer.csv" while file "output.md" saves the response of falcon-7B-instruct in each iteration.